naafey-aamer/BurgerRush/README.md

 ### Made with Unity
 <img src="https://seeklogo.com/images/U/unity-logo-988A22E703-seeklogo.com.png" alt="image" width="200"> <br>
-Burger Rush's immersive 3D world and experience was meticulously crafted entirely in Unity.
+Burger Rush's immersive 3D world and experience was made in Unity.

 ### How do I play?
 To play Burger Rush, simply clone the repository and open it in Unity.